Pulmonary Arterial Hypertension

 - Check your blood pressure (BP) at home.
 Sit and rest for 5 minutes before you take your BP.
 Extend your arm and support it on a flat surface.
 Your arm should be at the same level as your heart.
 Follow the directions that came with your BP monitor.
 If possible, take at least 2 BP readings each time.
 Take your BP at least twice a day at the same times each day, such as morning and evening.
 Keep a record of your BP readings and bring it to your follow-up visits.
 Ask your healthcare provider what your BP should be.

 - Limit sodium (salt) as directed.
 Too much sodium can affect your fluid balance.
 Check labels to find low-sodium or no-salt-added foods.
 Some low-sodium foods use potassium salts for flavor.
 Too much potassium can also cause health problems.
-Your healthcare provider will tell you how much sodium and potassium are safe for you to have in a day.
-He or she may recommend that you limit sodium to 2,300 mg a day.
+Your provider will tell you how much sodium and potassium are okay for you to have in a day.
+Your provider may recommend that you limit sodium to 2,300 mg a day.

-- Follow the meal plan recommended by your healthcare provider.
+- Follow the meal plan recommended by your provider.
 A dietitian or your provider can give you more information on low-sodium plans or the DASH (Dietary Approaches to Stop Hypertension) eating plan.
 The DASH plan is low in sodium, unhealthy fats, and total fat.
 It is high in potassium, calcium, and fiber.

 - Limit liquids as directed.
 You may need to drink less liquid to help balance your fluid level.
 Ask how much liquid you should drink each day.
-Your healthcare provider will give you an exact amount of liquid to drink each day.
+Your provider will give you an exact amount of liquid to drink each day.
 You may be limited to less than 2 liters a day.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can increase your BP and also cause lung damage.
-Ask your healthcare provider for information if you currently smoke and need help to quit.
+Ask your provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you use these products.
+Talk to your provider before you use these products.

-- Limit alcohol.
-Women should limit alcohol to 1 drink a day.
-Men should limit alcohol to 2 drinks a day.
+- Limit or avoid alcohol.
+Alcohol can make it hard for you to control your BP.
+Limit alcohol to 1 drink within 24 hours if you are female.
+Limit alcohol to 2 drinks within 24 hours if you are male.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - Avoid activities that raise your body temperature.
 Do not sit in a sauna, hot tub, or hot bath.
 This can lower your blood pressure and cause you to faint.

-- Do not travel to high altitudes unless your healthcare provider says it is okay.
+- Do not travel to high altitudes unless your provider says it is okay.
 You may need to bring extra oxygen if you are traveling to a high altitude or are flying.

 Treatment options